-The follow ended 30 assessme ving new/amended a June 2011.
-They ha ent of the impact of dards/Amendments Released But Not Yet Enaccounting standards and interpretations have ave not been adopted in preparing the financia these new standards and interpretations are of application as indicated below.
-Nature of Change been issued, but Il statements for t are not mandatory for financial year the year ended 30 June.
-The group's AASB 9 (issued December 2009 and amended December 2010) Financial Instruments Amends the requirements for classification and measurement of financial assets.
+AASB reference Title and Affected Standard(s): Nature of Change Application date/ Effective date Impact on Initial Application AASB 9 (issued December 2009 and amended December 2010) Financial Instruments Amends the requirements for classification and measurement of financial assets.
 The following requirements have generally been carried forward unchanged from AASB 139 Financial Instruments: Recognition and Measurement into AASB 9.
 These include the requirements relating to: Classification and measurement of financial liabilities; and Derecognition requirements for financial assets and liabilities.
-However, AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other Periods beginning on or after 1 January 2013 Due to the recent release of these amendments and that adoption is only mandatory for the 31 December 2013 year end, the entity has not yet made an assessment of the impact of these amendments.
+However, AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other comprehensive income.
+Periods beginning on or after 1 January 2013 Due to the recent release of these amendments and that adoption is only mandatory for the 31 December 2013 year end, the entity has not yet made an assessment of the impact of these amendments.